Avinash071/foodie/README.md

 - Faced a lot of trouble when integrating api and had to change the way I get data to be able to access the data
 - Tried a lot to put an appicon using different methods but was not able to change it
-- There is still a bug which does not allow my app to display data coming through API, I asked my mentor and he also has no idea
+- There is still a bug which does not allow my app to display data coming through API